New Student Advising Basics

 The College of Arts, Sciences, and Letters, known as CASL (pronounced castle), is home to 38 undergraduate liberal arts majors, ranging from Anthropology to Biology to Women’s and Gender Studies.
 The College of Arts, Sciences, and Letters Advising and Academic Success office’s website has curriculum information for all majors, minors, and certificates offered through CASL.
 It also has very detailed information policy and procedure information, which you need to know.
 Be sure to read through the Summary of Most Commonly Used Policies in its entirety.
 Yes, it’s long, but it is incredibly important.

 The College of Business (COB) offers a Bachelor of Business Business Administration degree program with nine major options.
-Visit the Undergraduate Programs website and review information for Newly Admitted Students.
+Visit the Undergraduate Programs website.
 COB students must also be aware of policies and procedures and are encouraged to browse the experiential opportunities available in the college.

 The College of Engineering and Computer Science (CECS) houses 11 undergraduate degree programs and two concurrent degree programs.
 As a CECS student, it is important to take time to get to know the CECS advising website.
 In here, you will find the CECS policies and procedures, as well as sample sequences and curriculum sheets for all of our majors.
 You will be held responsible for knowing the policy and procedure information, so look over it carefully and ask questions when you have them.